-If $p$ is already the unique approval winner, we need not delete any voters.
-Otherwise, we delete only voters who do not approve $p$, because deleting voters who approve $p$ would lower the score of $p$ rather than that of its opponents.
+If $p$ is already the unique approval winner, we need not delete any votes that.
+Otherwise, we delete only votes that do not approve $p$, because deleting votes that approve $p$ would lower the score of $p$ rather than that of its opponents.
 Since each deleted voter reduces the score of every candidate he approves, while $p$’s approval count remains unchanged, any candidate whose initial score is strictly less than the score of $p$ can never overtake $p$.